rickybrent/material-adapta-nokto-theme/README.md

-# Material Incognito Dark Theme
+# Material Adapta Nokto Theme
-A theme that adds the dark Incognito Mode colour scheme to the normal mode of Chrome.

-Incognito mode currently uses a dark colour scheme to distinguish it from normal mode.
-This theme imitates that colour scheme and applies it throughout the whole browser.

-### Installation
-Install the theme from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/material-incognito-dark-t/ahifcnpnjgbadkjdhagpfjfkmlapfoel).
+A theme that uses similar colors to the adapta-nokto gtk theme in Chrome, modified for greater contrast with the active tab.

+Not affiliated with the actual adapta gtk theme.

 ### Github
 This theme is fully open-source under the Apache License.
-Check out the source code on [Github](https://github.com/Fiddle-N/material-incognito-dark-theme/).
+Check out the source code on [Github](https://github.com/rickybrent/material-adapta-nokto-theme).

-### Limitations
-All elements of the official Incognito mode dark colour scheme have been ported over where possible.
-Unfortunately, Chrome bugs and limitations mean that I can't reproduce it with 100% full-fidelity.
-These are as follows:

-1. The URL bar cannot be coloured and must stay white.

-Chrome theme devs currently have no ability to colour the address bar.

-2. The bookmark bar colour is a lighter grey when compared to the official Incognito mode dark colour scheme.

-This is for a couple of reasons.
-Firstly, choosing a darker colour messes up the Incognito mode guy colour in the top left corner.
-Secondly, the colours of the bookmark bar, the download bar and the status bar that appears when hovering over a link are tied to each other.
-The status bar colour is currently accurate, but the bookmark bar colour cannot be made accurate without making the status bar colour inaccurate and vice versa.
-This catch-22 situation is why the bookmark bar colour is currently inaccurate.
+It was forked from Fiddle-N's [material-incognito-dark-theme](https://github.com/Fiddle-N/material-incognito-dark-theme).

+Colors are based on the adapta-nokto theme, also available on [Github](https://github.com/adapta-project/adapta-gtk-theme)